ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1017
 {: #error-1017}

-The gateway SSH console connection was noth created.
-Refer to [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.
+The gateway SSH console connection was not created.
+See [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.

 ## Error 1018
 {: #error-1018}

 The gateway SSH console could not process the command.
-Refer to [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.
+See [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.

 ## Error 1019
 {: #error-1019}

 The gateway has an invalid IP address, or is blocked by a firewall.
 SSH failed.
-Refer to [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.
+See [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.

 ## Error 1021
 {: #error-1021}